aktsk/simple_json/README.md

 This project is built on work of [jb](https://github.com/amatsuda/jb).

 ## Template Syntax
-SimpleJson templates are simply lambda objects that return data(Hashs or Arrays) for json.
+SimpleJson templates are simply lambda objects that return data(Hashes or Arrays) for json.
 ```ruby
 -> {
   {